MisterTea/EternalTerminal/howitworks.md

 Both the client and the server of a TCP connection need both a BackedReader and BackedWriter so they can send and receive messages.

-Eternal TCP is an implmentation of resumable TCP that can be used by any application.
+Eternal TCP is an implementation of resumable TCP that can be used by any application.

 # The Eternal Terminal (ET).